armanriazi/private/docs/self/programming/microservice/microservice.md

 ## Independent scaling
 Most of the time, scaling the whole system is not required.

-Each microservice can be independently scaled.
+- [x] Each microservice can be independently scaled.

- the microservices naturally have to fulfill **certain requirements.
+- [x] the microservices naturally have to fulfill **certain requirements.
 For example, they must be stateless**.
 Otherwise, requests of a specific client cannot be transferred to another instance, because this instance then would not have the state specific to that client.

-In the case of a microservice, **the scaling can be more fine-grained** so that normally fewer additional services are necessary and the basic requirements are less complex.
+- [x] In the case of a microservice, **the scaling can be more fine-grained** so that normally fewer additional services are necessary and the basic requirements are less complex.

 ## Security
 For example, it is possible to introduce **firewalls** into the communication between microservices.
 Besides, the **communication between microservices can be encrypted** to guarantee that the communication really originates from another microservice and is authentic.

 ## Isolation
-In the end, many advantages of microservices can be traced back to a stronger isolation.
+- [x] In the end, many advantages of microservices can be traced back to a stronger isolation.
+- [x] In isolation, a microservice can be replaced with a new microservice.
+This enables the low-risk replacement of microservices and allows one to keep the architecture of the individual microservices clean.
+Thus, isolation facilitates the long-term maintainability of the software.

 <figure markdown>
 ![Event storming](../../../assets/attachments/microservice/isolation.png){ width=400 height=200 align=center }